johnhenry/shape-of-data/readme.md

 - Customizable mock data generation
 - Command-line interface (CLI) for quick mock data generation from GraphQL files
 - Built with the latest ES features, including top-level await, arrow functions, and destructuring
+- Control numerosity with the 'count' parameter for multiple items
+- Define numeric fields with specific constraints using the 'number' type

 ## Installation